-How mobile Women’s health facilities are changing the hospital landscapePosted on: 05.11.17
+How mobile Women’s health facilities are changing the hospital landscapePosted on: 05.11.17 by Digirad

 Patients are expecting better service from physicians and hospitals.
 Compounded by the new quality measures that are heavily weighted on patient experience, hospitals are recognizing the need to make changes.
 If patients don’t report a positive, comfortable or reassuring experience, then providers’ quality scores decline, and it negatively affects reimbursement payments.